 - When carrying a bundle or package, at least one hand must be able to touch the bike at all times

-When you ride a bicycle at night in Nevada, some special rules apply.
-The bike must have:
+Some special rules apply when you ride a bicycle at night in Nevada.
+The bike must have the following:

 - A white light on the front.
 It must be visible from 500 feet away.